simonecorsi/awesome/README.md

 *   [vovaspace/brandi](https://github.com/vovaspace/brandi) - The dependency injection container powered by TypeScript.

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!

 *   [wbkd/react-flow](https://github.com/wbkd/react-flow) - Highly customizable library for building an interactive node-based UI, workflow editor, flow chart or static diagram